Happy Birthday to me! Today, I turn the ripe

 I’ve always been passionate about writing.
 In the early years, my chosen genre was fiction.
 I then moved on to journalism to write for newspapers as part of my GCSE work experience.
 I’ve now launched a travel blog.
 And since that, I’ve joined a Marketing team to write business and retail related blogs and guides.
 In all of these ventures, I’ve had an absolute blast!

 Also known as hugs and kisses, this has to be the right kind.
 I love them from Scott (of course).
 I love them from my family (of course).
 But I also love them from dogs.
 Growing up, I had the most beautiful Golden Retriever named Biggles.
 He had a knack of knowing when I was upset, and would come over to lick my face and cuddle up to me, instantly making me feel happy.
 Someday soon, Scott and I plan to own a dog together.
 Personally, I’m after another Golden Retriever.
 But he wants a brown Border Collie.
 Can we have both?

 Yoga is a wonderful stress reliever for me as well as a good form of exercise.
 When done right, you can really work up a sweat and send endorphins coursing through your body!
 If you haven’t yet experienced the wonders of Yoga, do it.
 Do it now!

 I’m forever seeking peace and zen moments in my life.
 Woodlands and forests give me zen moments by the bucketload.
 Yoga gives me zen moments with every stretch.
 Writing gives me zen moments with every word I write.
 Maybe this is another reason why I wish to visit Japan so badly?
 The ultimate home of zen.

-Over to you now – what would be included in your A to Z list of happiness?
+Over to you now – what would be included in your own A to Z list of celebrating happiness?
 Please feel free to jot down a few notes in the comments below…